nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 instead of whoever did it, and everything built on that lead is built on the wrong foundation.
 There is no court to send it to.
 A truth is nobody's property, and that is as it should be, but it means no law can put credit back where it belongs.
-The only thing that ever did was people behaving well, and good behavior is the one thing a record cannot store.
+Only people behaving well ever did, and a record cannot store good behavior.

 I did not set out to find any of this.
 I was trying to fix one problem in packaging, how a system can know what it was built from, and then a